roundedup/minimal-mistakes/_posts/2018-04-10-kick-prova.md

 It contains more the data from 100k campaigns, including goal and amount of funding collected by the deadline.

 The dataset required minimal cleaning, after removing some outlier I just restricted the location to be within the US for homogeneity.
-Let's start by talking about money, goals range from less than a hundred USD to hundreds of thousand.
-Success can be dramatic, few projects obtain funds up to tenfold the set goal.
+Let's start by talking about money, goals range from less than a hundred USD to almost a hundred million.
+Success can be dramatic, with campaigns reaching tens or hundreds time their initial pledge.

 <figure>
     <img width="160" src="/assets/images/kickstarter/scatter_goal.png" style="width: 500px;">
     <figcaption>Required goal (in USD) vs ratio of collected funding over goal.
     Blue and red correspond to whether a project has been successfull or not.</figcaption>
 </figure>
-A few other trends are visible in the plot below.
+A few other trends are visible in the plot below (I cut the high ratio tail).
 The most expensive campaigns are rarely funded.
 There is a threshold effect such that a there are few campaigns failing by a small amount (psychological effect in funders?
 Friends and family of the creator chipping in?).